PARQOR marries macro industry trends to strategic, operational and financial business planning success.

 Andrew A. Rosen is a former Viacom executive who worked and consulted closely with senior executives across MTV Networks and BET Networks divisions between 2005 and 2016.

 His experience as an executive falls broadly in the buckets of digital media strategy and operations.
-His responsibilities as an executive, consultant, and entrepreneur have consisted of a deep, varied mix of finance, ad operations, corporate strategy, and digital marketing, all involving higher complexity.
+His responsibilities as an executive, consultant, and entrepreneur have consisted of a deep, varied mix of finance, corporate strategy, ad operations, consumer research, and digital marketing, all involving higher complexity.

 He is an independent, sometimes contrarian, writer who leverages a blend of factual evidence and analysis to deliver tangible, actionable business insights for his readers.